Perfect season: Pre-NFL era and competing leagues

-The caliber of talent was neither as high nor as consistent between teams at the time, the seasons were generally shorter (7 to 11 games), and it was not uncommon for top teams to play all their games at home while lesser teams played all of their games on the road.
-In 1918, Dayton and Buffalo had the additional advantage of having its strongest competitors suspend operations due to the Spanish flu and the First World War, restrictions that also prevented the two teams from playing each other.
+The caliber of talent in these leagues was neither high nor consistent, the seasons were generally shorter than in the modern NFL, and it was common for top teams to play all their games at home while lesser teams played all of their games on the road.
+In 1918, for example, Dayton and Buffalo had the additional advantage of having its strongest competitors suspend operations due to the Spanish flu and the First World War, restrictions that also prevented the two teams from playing each other.
 Thus, it was much easier to earn a perfect season than it would become in the NFL.

 1937 Los Angeles Bulldogs

-The Los Angeles Bulldogs were a member of the second American Football League, who joined the league in 1937 after the Cleveland Rams defected to the NFL.
-Playing a combination of AFL teams and independent franchises (such as the Providence Steam Roller and the Salinas Packers), the team went 16–0, with 8 of those wins coming against AFL teams.
-The Bulldogs’ dominance is cited as one of the key factors in the AFL's demise, and the next season as an independent with a 10–2–2 record including a 2–1–2 record against NFL teams, several of the team's players were invited to play on the "Pro All Stars" team in the NFL's first Pro All-Star Game in Los Angeles.
-The Bulldogs are considered to be one of the few independent teams to have ever achieved parity with the NFL.
+In 1937, the Los Angeles Bulldogs joined the second American Football League after the Cleveland Rams defected to the NFL.
+Playing a combination of AFL teams and independent franchises (such as the Providence Steam Roller and the Salinas Packers), the team went 16–0, with 8 wins coming against AFL teams.
+The Pro Football Hall of Fame cites the Bulldogs’ dominance as one of the key factors in the AFL's demise, and as an independent team the next season, the Bulldogs finished with a 10–2–2 record, including a 2–1–2 record against NFL teams.
+Several of the team's players were invited to play on the "Pro All Stars" team in the NFL's first Pro All-Star Game in Los Angeles, and the Bulldogs are considered to be one of the few independent teams to have ever achieved parity with the NFL.

 1948 Cleveland Browns

-The Browns were a member of the All-America Football Conference, a professional football league that played from 1946 to 1949.
-In 1948, the Browns won all fourteen regular season games and the 1948 AAFC championship to post a 15–0–0 record.
-Cleveland's perfect 1948 season was part of a longer string of 29 straight wins, which stretched from 1947 to 1949 and included both the 1947 and 1948 title games.
-Overall, the Browns won all four AAFC championship games and were accepted into the NFL when the two leagues merged after the 1949 season.
+In 1948, the Cleveland Browns of the All-America Football Conference won all fourteen regular season games and the AAFC championship to finish the season with a 14–0–0 record.
+Cleveland's perfect 1948 season was part of a string of 29 straight wins from 1947 to 1949, including both the 1947 and 1948 title games.
+On April 1, 2025, the NFL voted to recognize AAFC statistics, awarding the 1948 Browns full recognition of a perfect season.